Multi-CDN vs. Dynamic Site Acceleration (DSA)

 Architecture Patterns for Multi-CDN: DNS, L7, Client, Hybrid

-Synopsis This chapter describes the main architecture patterns for multi-CDN and how to choose between them.
-It explains DNS-based steering, layer 7 proxy or aggregator designs, client-side selection, and hybrid approaches.
-It focuses on behavior, failure modes, latency impact, and operational complexity.
+Synopsis Multi-CDN architectures commonly use DNS steering, a layer 7 proxy or aggregator, client-side selection, or a hybrid.
+Each pattern changes failure behavior, latency, and operational complexity, so the selection must follow the workload and its recovery requirements.
 DNS-based steering Authoritative DNS answers with records that point to different CDNs based on geography, network, or other criteria.
 This pattern has low per-request overhead because the routing decision happens before HTTP, but it reacts on the scale of DNS caching.
 Time to live and resolver behavior affect how quickly changes take effect.
 Geo and ASN databases must be maintained.
 Health-driven routing requires either short TTLs or resolver-aware mechanisms that may not be consistent across networks.
 DNS steering is simple to deploy and scales well, but it is limited in how fast it can respond to sudden failures and it has coarse visibility into per-request signals. ...

 Traffic Steering in Multi-CDN

-Synopsis This chapter explains how to design and operate traffic steering for multi-CDN.
-It covers inputs and data quality, common policy types, precedence rules, health and failover, stability controls, cost awareness, and rollout practices.
+Synopsis Traffic steering converts health, performance, policy, and cost signals into routing decisions.
+Safe operation depends on input quality, explicit precedence, stable failover behavior, and controlled rollout.
 Inputs and data Effective policies need inputs that reflect user experience and provider health.
 Synthetic measurements provide controlled and repeatable data but can miss last mile conditions.
 Real user measurements capture actual paths and networks but require sampling, privacy controls, and careful aggregation.
 Health signals from providers are useful but should not be trusted without verification.
 Logs and metrics from the service stack provide the ground truth for outcomes. ...